 3. They used high end/faster phones so the delay won't be that noticeable

-4. You also encounter the limitations of the fun
+4. You also encounter the limitations of the functionality of Sencha platform

 5. It is also important to know that Sencha is NOT a free product